List of general secretaries of the All India Anna Dravida Munnetra Kazhagam

 The General Secretary of the All India Anna Dravida Munnetra Kazhagam is the head of the All India Anna Dravida Munnetra Kazhagam (AIADMK), an Indian regional political party with great influence in the state of Tamil Nadu and the union territory of Puducherry.
 It is a Dravidian party founded by the former chief minister of Tamil Nadu M. G. Ramachandran (M.G.R.) at Madurai on 17 October 1972 as a breakaway faction from the Dravida Munnetra Kazhagam after M. Karunanidhi expelled him from the party for demanding an account as the party treasurer.
 The party is adhering to the policy of socialism and secularism based on the principles of C. N. Annadurai (Anna) collectively coined as Annaism by M.G.R.
 The party has won a seven-time majority in the Tamil Nadu Legislative Assembly and has emerged as the most successful political outfit in the state's history.
 Since 1976, the AIADMK general secretary has been the leader of the party.

 According to the Constitution of the All India Anna Dravida Munnetra Kazhagam, the general secretary serves as an ex officio member of the Chief Executive Council and General Body Council, Party's de facto top decision-making body.
 The general secretary also sets the agenda of Chief Executive Council and General Body Council meetings.
 The General Secretary has been a symbol of stability and continuity in the party.

 The incumbent general secretary is Edappadi K. Palaniswami, who took office on 28 March 2023, after serving as the interim general secretary from 11 July 2022.
 The last person who held the position was the Former Chief Minister of Tamil Nadu J. Jayalalithaa, who served as Party General Secretary from 1988 (Note: From 17 December 1988 to 8 February 1989, Election Commission of India froze AIADMK's name and symbol, so Jayalalithaa served general secretary of AIADMK(J) Faction that time.) until her death in 2016.
+In 21st August 1996, rebel leaders like Thirunavukkasar, S. Muthusamy, S. Raja Kannapan, Arangayam expelled her from party and removed her as general secretary and later appointed Thirunavukkasar as general secretary.
+It was later challenged and won by her.